 Send a personal message to the individual sender if the email will only relate to the original sender.
 This includes such messages as “thanks” and “send the information to me too.”

 Use the right channels for questions and complaints.
 ACR online communities are not the appropriate platforms to resolve personal issues or start disputes against any member or organization.
-Questions regarding ACR resources, opportunities, and services for practices and ACR/ARHP members should be directed to the appropriate contact as found in our online member directory.
-Send all messages that directly relate to the functioning of the online member community to the community administrator
+Questions regarding ACR resources, opportunities, and services for practices and ACR/ARP members should be directed to the appropriate contact as found in our online member directory.
+Send all messages that directly relate to the functioning of the online member community to the community administrator.

 On occasion, you may receive an unwanted email from a disreputable source misrepresenting itself as the ACR.
 Please see our general guidelines below regarding this type of spam.